-I earned a B.A. in pure math from St. Mary’s College of Maryland in 2002 and a Ph.D from the University of South Carolina in 2006.
+I earned a B.A. in math from St. Mary’s College of Maryland in 2002 and a Ph.D from the University of South Carolina in 2006.
 At USC, I studied under George Androulakis.
-My first academic position was at Amherst College, where I was a visiting assistant professor.
-I came to VCU in 2007.
-I spent the spring of 2011 conducting research in Athens, Greece on a Fulbright Research Grant, working with Spiros Argyros at the National Technical University of Athens.
+My first academic position was at Amherst College, where I was a visiting assistant professor for one year.
+After this, for six years, I was an assistant then associate professor at Virginia Commonwealth University in Richmond, VA.
+In the spring of 2011, I traveled to Athens, Greece on a Fulbright Research Grant where I worked with Spiros Argyros at the National Technical University of Athens.
 Some of the photos we took during our time abroad are available to view online.

 My wife, Rachel, and I have three children: Gabriel (age 8), Clementine (age 5) and Florence (age <1).

 The webpage for Virginia Operator Theory and Complex Analysis Meeting is now available.
 It’s at UVa this year!